Andrew Benintendi Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.82).
+- The Padres have a 3.80 team ERA that ranks fourth across all MLB pitching staffs.

-- The Padres allow the third-fewest home runs in baseball (173 total, 1.1 per game).
+- Padres pitchers combine to allow the third-fewest home runs in baseball (174 total, 1.1 per game).

+- Avila makes the start for the Padres, his sixth of the season.
+He is 2-2 with a 3.57 ERA and 47 strikeouts in 45 1/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander threw seven innings against the St. Louis Cardinals, giving up two earned runs while surrendering six hits.
+- His last appearance came in relief on Sunday, Sept.
+24 when the right-hander threw 2 2/3 innings against the St. Louis Cardinals, surrendering two earned runs while giving up two hits.

-- In 23 games this season, the 32-year-old has amassed a 3.39 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .229 to opposing batters.
+- In 13 games this season, the 26-year-old has put up an ERA of 3.57, with 9.3 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.